Vega State Park

 Boat Inspections

 All boats on trailers are required to be inspected for aquatic nuisance species before entering the lake and can be completed by inspectors at the front entrance.
-All boat ramps and aquatic nuisance dpecies inspections open May 1, depending on ice conditions, and end in October of each year.
+All boat ramps and boat inspections open May 1, depending on ice conditions, and end in October of each year.

 Closing the Lake to Boating

-To prevent boats from launching during hours, inspections are not available.
-The park has installed new gates and one-way spike strips.
+To prevent boats from launching during hours when inspections are not available, the park has installed gates and one-way spike strips.
 The spike strips will allow boats to exit the lake after hours at the Island boat ramp, but will prevent anyone from entering the lake during non-inspection hours.
 Boaters that plan to exit the lake after inspection hours should park and use the Island boat ramp so that they are not behind locked gates after hours.
-Early Settlers and Oak Point boat ramps will be locked daily after the ANS inspection gate closes each day at 8:30 p.m.
+Boat ramps will be locked daily after the ANS inspection gate closes each day at 4:00 p.m.

 Fishing